sserunkuumaibrahim/ronsenhope/README.md

-# Charity NGO Web Application
+# Lumps Away Foundation Web Application

-A comprehensive web application for charity and NGO organizations, built with React, Vite, Tailwind CSS, DaisyUI, and Firebase.
+A comprehensive web application for the Lumps Away Foundation, supporting breast cancer patients and their families in Uganda.
+Built with React, Vite, Tailwind CSS, DaisyUI, and Firebase.

 ## Features